Sound of Noise: Accolades

-Sound of Noise received the Young Critics Award and the Grand Rail d'Or at the International Critics' Week.
+Sound of Noise received the Young Critics Award and the Grand Rail d'Or at the Critics' Week.
 As the festival run continued, it won the prize for Best Fantastic Film at Fantastic Fest in Austin.
 It also won the Free Spirit Award and the Audience Award at the 2010 Warsaw International Film Festival.
-At the Molodist International Film Festival in Kiev, the film received both the award for Best Full-length Film and the Audience Prize.
+At the Molodist International Film Festival in Kyiv, the film received both the award for Best Full-length Film and the Audience Prize.
 It won a Best Achievement Guldbagge Award for "a virtuous mergence of sound and music".